Dreambound

 3. Career advancement: With experience and additional education, you may be able to advance into supervisory or management positions within the phlebotomy field.
 These positions typically involve overseeing a team of phlebotomists and managing the day-to-day operations of a phlebotomy department.

 4. Further education: If you are interested in pursuing a higher level of education, becoming a phlebotomist can be a stepping stone to other healthcare careers.
-For example, you can use your experience as a phlebotomist as a foundation to become a medical laboratory technician or a registered nurse.
+For example, you can use your experience as a phlebotomist as a foundation to become a surgical technician or a registered nurse.

 5. Continuing education: Even after becoming certified, it is important to stay up-to-date with the latest developments in the field of phlebotomy.
 This can be done through continuing education courses, workshops, and conferences.
 Continuing education not only keeps your skills sharp but also demonstrates your commitment to professional growth.